pixelsandpointers/pixelsandpointers/README.md

 ![welcome-bubble](https://user-images.githubusercontent.com/38283585/130285518-4667d2ea-a22c-4b9c-b808-37d2fe439a39.png)

-**He/They**::BA Computational Linguistics@Heidelberg University.
+**He/Him**::BA Computational Linguistics@Heidelberg University.
 MSc Cognitive Science@Technical University Darmstadt

+✨News: I have been accepted for an exchange semester this fall at National Taiwan University 🥳

-I am currently a 🤗 Student Ambassador for TU Darmstadt and Heidelberg University.
-If you happen to be interested in learning more about the 🤗 ecosystem , need a demo or a tutorial, hit me up via ✉️ or Discord (gdaythisisben#5902).
+I was a 🤗 Student Ambassador for TU Darmstadt and Heidelberg University.
+If you still happen to be interested in learning more about the 🤗 ecosystem , need a demo or a tutorial, hit me up via ✉️ or Discord (gdaythisisben#5902).

-My research interests can be found at the intersection of Machine Learning and Cognitive Science, where I am particularly interested in:

-- Alignment:
-  - Aligning AI systems to human intent and in accordance with human values (RLHF!)
-  - Human-AI Collaboration
-  - Multi-Agent Systems and Game Theory
-- Cognition:
-  - How do we as humans learn concepts and be able to apply them to new situations?
-  - Perception grounded language
-- Commonsense:
-  - Social, Moral and Physical Commonsense Reasoning
-  - Biases and Social Inequality
-- Machine Learning:
-  - Multimodal Machine Learning
-  - Reinforcement Learning
-  - Bayesian/Probabilistic Machine Learning
+After a degree in NLP I am now mainly working on extending the fundaments and learning about visual systems.
+Therefore I am currently taking courses on *human perception, computer graphics and computer vision* to dive deeper into the field of rendering and all its fields.

 我也會說中文（也會看都繁體或簡體中文）。